MicrosoftDocs/memdocs/sccm/develop/osd/about-configuration-manager-custom-action-client-applications.md

 > [!NOTE]
 >  Adding files to the boot image file can increase the minimum RAM requirements and can, due to low memory conditions, cause task sequences to fail in unexpected ways.

- You will then need to import the image into System Center Configuration Manager as a custom image.
+ You will then need to import the image into Configuration Manager as a custom image.
 For more information, see How to Add a Boot Image to Configuration Manager ([https://go.microsoft.com/fwlink/?LinkId=111706](https://go.microsoft.com/fwlink/?LinkId=111706)).

  The application, any supporting files, and the custom SMSTS.INI should be placed in the Windows folder.